As a marketer, you probably think that the social media landscape has hit its saturation point.

-As a brand, you can upload your own custom filters for your followers to use.
+As a brand, you can upload your custom filters for your followers to use.

 You could borrow some ideas from NY Fashion Week.
 After inviting TikTok creators to their 2020 shows, they would create photo booth filters to accompany these events.

 Creating these filters requires advanced digital expertise.
-That means it’s only worthwhile when you’re designing them for a major occasion or event.
+That means it’s only worthwhile when you’re designing them for a significant occasion or event.